runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 1 month is 36 days (6 weeks)
 1 year is 252 days (7 months; 42 weeks).

-TODO: Adjust lifespans accordingly. (x1.42)
+TODO: Find an in-unerverse alternative term for Year, to differentiate from earth-year, then adjust lifespans accordingly. (x1.42)

 Moons are all 1000 km diameter, with varying densities